-- 1. Refraining from participation in, or encouragement of, actions that could be perceived as discrimination, harassment or sexual misconduct: - 2.
+- 1. Refraining from participation in, or encouragement of, actions that could be perceived as discrimination, harassment or sexual misconduct; - 2.
 Immediately reporting any violations of this policy to a supervisor, the Ethics Officer, or the County Clerk and law enforcement (if appropriate under the circumstances) and/or DCFS (if appropriate under the circumstances); Employees are obligated to report violations of this policy as soon as they occur.
 An employee should not wait until the conduct becomes unbearable before reporting the prohibited conduct.
 All employees are obligated to report instances of prohibited conduct even if the conduct is merely observed and directed toward another individual and even if the other person does not appear to be bothered or offended by the conduct.
-All employees are obligated to report instances of prohibited conduct regardless of the identity of the alleged offender (e.g. man, woman, supervisor, elected official, co-worker, volunteer, vendor, member of public). - 3.
+All employees are obligated to report instances of prohibited conduct means and even if the other person does not appear to be bothered or offended by the conduct.
+All employees are obligated to report instances of prohibited conduct means and, supervisor, elected official, co-worker, volunteer, vendor, member of public). - 3.
 Encouraging any employee who confides that he/she is the victim of conduct in violation of this policy to report these acts to Fulton County.